Lavanya2000-prog/ec2-aws-tags/Readme.md

    - In the EC2 Dashboard, click the "Launch Instance" button.

 3. **Choose an Amazon Machine Image (AMI):**
    - Select an AMI based on your requirements.
-For this example, you can select the Amazon Linux 2 AMI.
+For this example, you can select the ubuntu.

 4. **Choose an Instance Type:**
    - Select an instance type that meets your needs.
 The `t2.micro` instance type is often suitable for general purposes and is included in the AWS Free Tier.